BlueQuartzSoftware/simplnx/src/Plugins/ComplexCore/docs/ImportCSVDataFilter.md

 ![Input CSV File Field](Images/Import_CSV_5.png)
 ![Input CSV File Field](Images/Import_CSV_6.png)

-If the **My data has headers** checkbox is OFF, then it is also possible to double-click the headers in the Preview Table to edit them.
+If the **Input File Has Headers** checkbox is OFF, then it is also possible to double-click the headers in the Preview Table to edit them.
 These values will be used as the name of the **Data Array** in DREAM3D-NX.

-*NOTE:* Editing table headers is only available when the **My data has headers** checkbox is OFF.
-If the **My data has headers** checkbox is ON, then the headers will be read from the **Headers Line Number** in the data file, and the table headers will not be editable.
+*NOTE:* Editing table headers is only available when the **Input File Has Headers** checkbox is OFF.
+If the **Input File Has Headers** checkbox is ON, then the headers will be read from the **Headers Line Number** in the data file, and the table headers will not be editable.

 ![Input CSV File Field](Images/Import_CSV_7.png)